ClemClem25/omm-client-Cdp_Strasbourg/readme.md

 ### Seed dispenser

-The `OMMConditioner` item allows for dispensing seeds through the custom seed dispenser as used in Rousset.
+The `OMMConditioner` item allows for dispensing seed rewards (specific to Rousset).

 ## The `omm` Python object